Nekmo/amazon-dash/README.rst

 * **cmd**: local command line command.
 Arguments can be placed after the command.
 * **url**: Call a url.
+* **homeassistant**: send event to Homeassistant.
+This argument must be the address to the hass server (protocol and port are optional.
+By default http and 8123, respectively).

 When the **cmd execution method** is used, the following options are available.